lpmi-13/jq-pilot/README.md

 -   filter for one specific key
 -   delete one specific key
 -   keep one specific key
+-   get a deeply nested value
 -   get all values for repeated nested key
 -   get all unique values for repeated nested key
 -   get number of keys
 -   get length of array
 -   get range of values from array (eg, [2:4])
--   filter array for all integers values above/below a value
+-   filter array for all integer values above/below a value
 -   get the type of array item
 -   get min and max values of an array